 Los Altos City Council Approves Increase in Below Market Rate Units

-On September 11 the Los Altos City Council voted to increase the below-market-rate requirement for both new ownership and rental developments from 10% to 15%.
-Now rental developers will be required to build 15% of the units as very low-income (affordable to those with area median incomes of less than 50% area median income (AMI)), or 20% as lower-income (less than 80% AMI).
-Ownership developments must provide 15% of the units as affordable, with the majority targeted to those at moderate income levels (80-120% AMI) and the remaining units at very low or lower-income levels.
+On September 11, 2018, the Los Altos City Council voted to increase the below-market-rate requirement for both new ownership and rental developments from 10% to 15%.
+Now rental developers are required to build 15% of the units as very low-income (affordable to those with area median incomes of less than 50% area median income (AMI)), or 20% as lower-income (less than 80% AMI).
+Ownership developments must provide 15% of the units as affordable, with the majority targeted to those at moderate-income levels (80-120% AMI) and the remaining units at very low or lower-income levels.
 The requirements apply to all new projects with 5 or more units.
 Alternatives to developers building the units, including paying in-lieu fees, are possible at the discretion of the Council.
 Council indicated that they would generally prefer units, but in projects with fewer than 10 units, in-lieu fees might be reasonable.

 Los Altos City Council approves new ordinances on Accessory Dwelling Units